-- E. 1.
-In addition to the curriculum requirements of either subsection B or D of this section, in order to graduate from a public high school accredited by the State Board of Education students shall complete the requirements for a personal financial literacy passport as set forth in the Passport to Financial Literacy Act and the requirements for health education as set forth in Sections 1 through 3 this act.
-Students shall also complete any additional course requirements or recommended elective courses as may be established by the State Board of Education and the district school board.
-School districts shall strongly encourage students to complete two units or sets of competencies of foreign world languages and two units or sets of competencies of physical and health education. - 2.
+- F. 1.
+In addition to the curriculum requirements of either subsection B, C, or D of this section, in order to graduate from a public high school accredited by the State Board of Education students shall complete the requirements for a personal financial literacy passport as set forth in the Passport to Financial Literacy Act and any additional course requirements or recommended elective courses as may be established by the State Board of Education and the district school board.
+School districts shall strongly encourage students to complete two units or sets of competencies of world languages and two units or sets of competencies of physical and health education. - 2.
 No student shall receive credit for high school graduation more than once for completion of the same unit or set of competencies to satisfy the curriculum requirements of this section. - 3.
-A school district shall not be required to offer every course listed in subsections B and D of this section, but shall offer sufficient courses to allow a student to meet the graduation requirements during the secondary grade years of the student.
+A school district shall not be required to offer every course listed in subsections B, C, and D of this section but shall offer sufficient courses to allow a student to meet the graduation requirements during the secondary grade years of the student.

-F. For purposes of this section:
+G. F. For purposes of this section: